 There are three ways doctors can treat prostate cancer once it is diagnosed.

 Radical Prostatectomy is the surgical removal of the prostate gland.
 Your risk for ED is highest with this type of treatment.
-Initially most men who have the organ removed have ED immediately afterwards.
+Initially, most men who have the organ removed have ED immediately afterward.
 This can improve with time, however.

 Radiation is another treatment option for prostate cancer.
 This treatment can be performed in two ways: one is radiation from an external source, and the other is the insertion of a radioactive pellet.

-A third type of treatment is known as Nerve Sparing surgery.
+The third type of treatment is known as Nerve Sparing surgery.
 The problems with ED occur most commonly because the nerve involved in erection is located against the prostate gland.
-Often this nerve is cut during surgery, and it can also be damaged during radiation, but with nerve sparing surgery, the nerve is carefully avoided.
+Often this nerve is cut during surgery, and it can also be damaged during radiation, but with nerve-sparing surgery, the nerve is carefully avoided.
 60-80% of men have “functional erections” after this treatment.